 Psychology in Action

 In addition, study upon study shows the power of empowering yourself.
 In the medical world, there’s a term called “engaged patients” for patients who take ownership and control of their health.

 That’s significant considering all we’re talking about is a mindset shift towards empowerment.
 The problem is only 9% of patients are ranked as engaged patients.
-The next question is how we can increase those numbers.
-Awareness can help.

 What Can You Do?

 How can you better empower yourself to eat healthier, work out more, and spend higher quality time with your family?
 Make a decision today about who you are.